-Over the years from 2001-2013, Ruben Moreno organized four erotic art shows that developed each year and set a foundation for what Tucson Erotica has become today.
+Over the years from 2001-2013, Ruben Moreno organized four erotic art shows that developed each year and set the foundation for what Tucson Erotica has become today.

 Tucson Erotica was started by local artist Ruben Urrea Moreno in 2001 as “St. Valentine’s – An Erotic Night,” a Valentine’s Day event held at Heart 5, a now-closed nightclub on Congress St in Downtown Tucson.
 Starting his painting career the year prior in 2000, Moreno had been volunteering at Raices Taller 222 Art Gallery, had put on a solo art exhibit at Aztlan Artifacts on 4th Ave, and organized a group exhibit at Shot In The Dark, a 24-hour coffee shop that closed in 2019.
 The erotic art show was his first themed art show, with the exhibit remaining open for 2-3 weeks.

-The second show was hosted at Raices Taller 222 Art Gallery.
+The second show took place at Raices Taller 222 Art Gallery.
 Entitled Amores Perros, after the Mexican film, this exhibit ran for a month-long as did every show following.

 The next erotic exhibit was hosted at Fragment Gallery, located inside Citizens Warehouse owned by Mark Matlock.
 This was the first time the show was called Erotica, which continued as the title of the exhibit from that point forward.

-In 2020, with the creation of a website and social media pages, effort has been made to establish Tucson Erotica as a positive force in the community beyond the sales of erotic artwork, but as a safe space for learning, growing, and sharing of all things erotica.
+In 2020, with the creation of a website and social media pages, Tucson Erotica has evolved beyond art exhibit, into a dynamic space for Tucson to learn, grow, and share all things erotica.